 Predicted exceedances of construction noise criteria

-0 - 2 dB Between 2 and 5 dB 5dB or greater
+0 - 2 dB 0 - 2 dB Between 2 and 5 dB 5dB or greater

-R49 "Olive Lea"
+R169 "Primo Park" R49 "Olive Lea"

-Nil R169 "Primo Park" R26 Robinson
+R5 Swords R20 Williamson R26 Robinson

-R25 Tuck-Lee
+R6 Thompson R25 Tuck-Lee

-R20 Williamson
+R24 LK Hoare

-It will be shown in following sections that the environmental bund along the western edge of OOP1 would provide noise attenuation of up to 7 dB at the receivers in Table 9 for continued mining operations in Pit 1 under adverse meteorological conditions.
+It will be shown in following sections that the environmental bund along the western edge of OOP1 would provide noise attenuation of up to 7 dB at the receivers in Table 10 for continued mining operations in Pit 1 under adverse meteorological conditions.
 As such, the bund would serve an essential noise reduction purpose and its establishment could be subject to noise criteria higher than the PSNL's for a period not exceeding six months.

 It is recommended that predicted noise levels up to 5 dB above the PSNL be set as the noise criteria for the initial six month construction period for the bund.
 At locations where the predicted noise level is more than 5 dB above the PSNL, the noise criterion should be limited to the PSNL + 5 dB.
-These proposed construction noise criteria and PSNL's are summarised in Table 10.
+These proposed construction noise criteria and PSNL's are summarised in Table 11.